envoyproxy/ratelimit/README.md

   descriptor: ("to_number", "2061111111")
 ```

-And the service with rate limit against *all* matching rules and return an aggregate result; a logical OR of all
+And the service will rate limit against *all* matching rules and return an aggregate result; a logical OR of all
 the individual rate limit decisions.

 #### Example 3